motu-tool/q2-mOTUs/tutorial/README.md

 [motu-table-summary.qzv](https://view.qiime2.org/visualization/?type=html&src=https%3A%2F%2Fdl.dropbox.com%2Fs%2Fvsedg96hb6uayjw%2Fmotu-table-summary.qzv%3Fdl%3D1)

-## Exploratory analysis

-We will create a PCoA using Bray-Curtis distance metric for our samples to get an overview of samples.
+.
 ### Creating a distance matrix
-First, let's create a DistanceMatrix artifact using `qiime diversity beta` command.
+We will create a PCoA using Bray-Curtis distance metric for our samples to get an overview of samples First, let's create a DistanceMatrix artifact using `qiime diversity beta` command.

 ```
 qiime diversity beta --i-table artifacts/motu-table.qza \